ca-guig/shoe/README.md

 whatever measures you feel are required for your code to meet this bar within the scope of the allotted time and be prepared to discuss the tradeoffs you made.

+### Missing

+- Shoe statistics (from requirements)
+- Few tests (ex: error handling such GameNotFoundException)
+- Input validations (Should be done with Spring Validation)
+- JPA (for the persistence of the data)

 ## Build and Run the application

 Run the tests